GLOBAL ECONOMY-Factories falter as orders fade away

 Britain's manufacturing sector shrank at its fastest pace in over two years, hurt by a sharp drop in demand for exports, and figures due at 1400 GMT are expected to show factory activity declined in the United States for the first time since the recession.

-And although China's official PMI increased slightly, its first rise since March, it also showed the effects of slowing demand in Europe and the United States.
+And although China's official PMI increased slightly, its first rise since March, it also showed the effects of slowing demand in Europe and the U.S.

-HSBC's PMI figure for China, which relies more heavily on private companies than the large state-owned enterprises that dominate the government's PMI report, showed growth in factory activity, while still rapid, was slowing.
+HSBC's PMI figure for China, which relies more heavily on private companies than the large state-owned enterprises that dominate the government's PMI report, showed factory activity contracted for a second consecutive month.

 "The key thing they show is that we are not out of the woods.
 The economies are very vulnerable to any shock which at this moment in time there are a few of," said Jeavon Lolay at Lloyds Banking Group.